kvibber/unwrap-shortlinks/readme.md

 But if the destination is another known shortener (say you had a t.co link that redirected to a bit.ly link), the next time you save the post, it will follow that one to its destination.

+### How do I add a shortener to the list?

+It's not supported yet, but I plan on adding an options page for it.

+### What about compatibility?

+It should work going back to the classic editor and forward to the block editor.
+It even works on [ClassicPress](https://www.classicpress.net/).

 ## Changelog